plone/ansible.plone_server/README.md

 How many generations of full backups do you wish to keep?
 Defaults to `2`.

 > Daily backups are typically partial: they cover the differences between the current state and the state at the last full backup.
 However backups after a pack operation are complete (full) backups -- not difference operations.
 Thus, keeping two full backups means that you have backups for `plone_keep_backups * days_between_packs` days.
-See the `collective.recipe.backup documentation <https://pypi.python.org/pypi/collective.recipe.backup>`_.
+See the [collective.recipe.backup documentation](https://pypi.python.org/pypi/collective.recipe.backup).

 #### plone_keep_blob_days